Privacy Notice (Driver)

 -

-Consent logs for Website/Cookies/Server-Logs/SDKs: Generally until consent is revoked and up to 1 years after revocation for limitation period (longer if needed for legal claims).
+Consent logs: Generally until consent is revoked and up to 1 years after revocation for limitation period (longer if needed for legal claims).

 -